PatchKit conquers the gaming world thanks to Chaos Gears’ an architecture review and infrastructure improvement

 The result of the review was the selection and remediation of detected threats by Chaos Gears architects.
 In the case of PatchKit they indicated: 11 medium risks and 10 high risks.

-SECURITY (4 high risks), including:
+Security (4 high risks), including:

 1. Established the central management of the company's AWS accounts in one place with the implementation of an Security Control Policies (SCP) mechanism, defining the maximum permissions for account members in the organization.